danielabar/meblog/src/markdown/displaying-file-names-for-multi-file-inputs-with-stimulus.md

 ## Conclusion

 The native file input's "n files" display is a well-known UX gap, and the fix is straightforward once you know about `HTMLInputElement.files`.
 A small focused Stimulus controller reads the `FileList`, renders each name, and gives users clear feedback on their selection.
-The controller itself is framework-agnostic — the standalone example shows it works just as well outside Rails via a CDN import.
+The controller itself is framework-agnostic; the standalone example shows it works just as well outside Rails via a CDN import.

 The completed demo project is available on [Github](https://github.com/danielabar/pet_adoptions_demo).